-The score Sam obtained on the 'Suspicious - Mistrustful' dysfunctional behaviour category falls within the high range.
-This suggests he is more likely than most to display challenging behaviours within this category.
+The score Sam obtained on the 'Suspicious - Mistrustful' dysfunctional behaviour category falls within the average range.
+This suggests he is unlikely to display significant challenging behaviours within this category.

-- He is suspicious and prone to doubt others' motives. - Tending to take a cynical view of human nature, he is likely to believe most people are simply out to further their own ends. - He would be expected to be quite mistrustful of others and somewhat reluctant to give people the benefit of the doubt. - He is likely to have considerable difficulty forming mutually supportive relationships with his peers and colleagues, which are founded on trust and shared respect. - He is likely to be quite reluctant to delegate work, and give control and responsibility to colleagues, with him doubting they will live up to his expectations of them. - He is likely to be lacking in sympathy and understanding, and to be critical and unforgiving in his attitude to others. - He would be expected to have little faith in people and to be lacking in consideration and concern them.
+- He is fairly suspicious and somewhat prone to doubt others' motives. - Tending to take a relatively cynical view of human nature, he is likely to believe many people are out to further their own ends. - He would be expected to be somewhat mistrustful of others and slightly reluctant to give people the benefit of the doubt. - He is likely to have a fair degree of difficulty forming mutually supportive relationships with his peers and colleagues, which are founded on trust and shared respect. - He is likely to be somewhat reluctant to delegate work, and give control and responsibility to colleagues, with him doubting they will live up to his expectations of them. - He is fairly tense-driven and prone to be a little impatient. - He would be expected to not have a great tolerance for people he considers to be slow, indecisive or obstructive, and is likely to be relatively prone to show his irritation and frustration with them. - He is likely to be lacking in sympathy and understanding, and to be fairly critical and unforgiving in his attitude to others. - He would be expected to not have a great faith in people and to be lacking in consideration and concern them.